OpenEvalProject/evals/manuscripts/elife-43738/v1/manuscript.md

 Upregulation of meiotic genes likely depends on STRA8 binding to the CNCCTCAG motif.
 We observed that most meiotic prophase genes have at least one CNCCTCAG motif at the promoter, and that meiotic gene promoters are significantly enriched for CNCCTCAG motifs compared to all other genes (p<3.5×10−16, two-tailed Mann Whitney U test; Figure 6—figure supplement 2A,B).
 Several meiotic genes had more than six STRA8 binding motifs at their promoters, including 4930447C04Rik/Six6os1 (14 motifs), Pparg (8), M1ap (7), Prdm9 (6), Syce3 (6), and 4933416C03Rik/Taf7l2 (6) (Supplementary file 3).
 Furthermore, human orthologs of meiotic genes were also enriched for CNCCTCAG motifs (p<1.1×10−8, two-tailed Mann-Whitney U test; Figure 6—figure supplement 2A,B), suggesting that upregulation of meiotic genes by STRA8 binding to the CNCCTCAG motif is conserved in humans.

-## Upregulation of cell cycle-associated genes at meiotic initiation
+### Upregulation of cell cycle-associated genes at meiotic initiation

 The most enriched GO category in the ensemble of genes upregulated at meiotic initiation by STRA8 was ‘cell cycle,’ raising the possibility that STRA8 also amplifies the expression of general cell-cycle genes that function in both mitotic and meiotic cell cycles.
 To exclude the possibility that this enrichment was simply due to an enrichment of canonical meiotic prophase genes within the broader ‘cell cycle’ category, we tested this association in two ways.
 First, we asked whether STRA8-activated genes are enriched for cell-cycle genes after excluding genes associated with the term ‘meiotic cell cycle’.
 Indeed, non-meiotic cell-cycle genes were still overrepresented among STRA8-activated genes (p<5.0×10−6, one-tailed binomial test with Bonferroni correction; Figure 7A).
 Next, we compared the STRA8-activated genes with an independently curated list of ~200 genes associated with cellular division, which includes genes extensively studied in non-meiotic contexts that function in DNA replication, cell-cycle regulation, DNA damage, cytokinesis, or at the kinetochore (McKinley and Cheeseman, 2017).
 STRA8-activated genes were significantly enriched in this curated list (p<9.1×10−9, one-tailed hypergeometric test; Figure 7A), confirming STRA8’s direct role in upregulating a cell cycle-associated program.

 ![Figure 7.](https://cdn.elifesciences.org/articles/43738/elife-43738-fig7-v1.jpg)

 **Figure 7.:** (A) Overlap of STRA8-activated genes at meiotic initiation with cell-cycle associated gene lists.
 P-value for the non-meiotic cell cycle GO terms was calculated using a binomial test with Bonferroni correction.
 P-value for overlap with a list of representative cell-cycle genes was calculated using a one-tailed hypergeometric test.
 (B) Input-subtracted STRA8 ChIP signal showing STRA8 binding at promoters of key G1-S transition genes.
-Sequencing reads were pooled from the three Stra8 ChIP replicates.
-(FLAG/FLAGC) Expression changes of key G1-S genes at meiotic initiation.
-(D) Stra8 ChIP-seq signal at promoters of other key cell-cycle genes.
-(FLAG/FLAGE) Overlap of STRA8-activated genes with targets of known cell cycle-driving transcription factors.
+Sequencing reads were pooled from the three Stra8FLAG/FLAG ChIP replicates.
+(C) Expression changes of key G1-S genes at meiotic initiation.
+(D) Stra8FLAG/FLAG ChIP-seq signal at promoters of other key cell-cycle genes.
+(E) Overlap of STRA8-activated genes with targets of known cell cycle-driving transcription factors.
 E2F4-, E2F1-, and FOXM1-bound genes were identified from ENCODE consortium ChIP-seq datasets.
 P-values were obtained by one-tailed hypergeometric tests.
 (F) Top five known motifs enriched near the TSS of STRA8-activated genes, compared to all other expressed genes.
 Enrichment of E2F transcription factor motifs suggests STRA8’s role in regulating a cell cycle-associated transcriptional program.
 Note that the E2F6 motif enrichment could also reflect the known role of E2F6, a non-canonical E2F factor, in regulating the expression of meiotic genes (Kehoe et al., 2008; Pohlers et al., 2005).

 Motivated by previous findings that Stra8 is genetically required for meiotic S phase (Baltus et al., 2006; Dokshin et al., 2013), we asked whether STRA8 directly regulates the G1-S transition of the cell cycle.
 We found evidence for its upregulation of G1-S regulators and DNA-replication genes.
 STRA8 bound and amplified by 3.0-fold the expression of E2f1, a key transcription factor that induces G1-S gene expression (Figure 7B,C) (Bracken et al., 2004).
 STRA8 binding also was associated with significant upregulation of Ccne1 and Ccne2 (Figure 7B,C and Supplementary file 2), which encode cyclins that regulate the cyclin dependent kinase CDK2 at the G1-S transition (Caldon and Musgrove, 2010); Cdk2 itself is also STRA8-activated at meiotic initiation (Figure 7D).
 Furthermore, STRA8 upregulates components of the pre-replicative complex for DNA replication: members of the origin recognition complex (ORC4 and ORC6), subunits of the replicative helicase (MCM4, MCM5, and MCM6), and CDC6.
 Genes that encode DBF4 and CDC7, which together stimulate the MCM complex to initiate DNA replication, are also upregulated by STRA8 (Figure 7D and Supplementary file 2).